 Advising is critical to student success at NMJC.
-Early College students meet with an advisor prior to enrollment each semester.
-Students participating in other Dual Credit programs will meet with NMJC advising staff sometime during their second semester of Dual Credit programming.
+While Dual Credit participation will originate at the LEAs, any Dual Credit student who is continuing their studies into a second semester will meet with NMJC advising staff sometime during their second semester of Dual Credit programming.
 This meeting with an NMJC advisor will culminate in the creation of a degree plan, so that Dual Credit students may clearly see their pathway towards a degree or certification.
 To get more information about days and times to meet with an advisor, speak with your high school counselor or call the Director of Academic Programs at NMJC at 575-492-2624.